Biomedical and Obesity Research Core

 Research Tool Development Program

-The BORC will support two Research Tool Development projects in 2018-2019 fiscal year.
+The BORC supports two Research Tool Development projects annually.
 The eligible applicants may be either NPOD internal investigators or other UNL investigators.
 The proposed projects are expected to benefit research for multiple labs.
 Applications are accepted on a rolling basis.
 The applications must include the following information in three pages (maximum, word or PDF format) and need to be sent to Dr. Yongjun Wang, BORC director at email@example.com.

 • Application Title